Halifax Humanities 101

 Who teaches the class?
 Professors from local universities volunteer their time to teach this course.
 The professors change regularly – often you will see a professor for only one or two classes before moving onto the next.
 This means that you get to see a number of teaching styles, and meet professors who teach many different subjects across the Humanities.
 The Executive Director also attends every class to help offer a sense of continuity throughout.

 Where/When do classes take place?
-Classes typically meet on Tuesdays and Thursdays from 1pm – 3pm at the North Memorial Library on Gottingen Street, from September– May.
-We will be following the advice of Public Health regarding in-person gatherings.
-If an in-person class is deemed too risky, the course will move online.
+The 2025/2026 class will meet on Tuesdays and Thursdays from 1pm–3pm at the North Memorial Library on Gottingen Street, from October–June.

 This course sounds great, but I’m not living on a low income, and I don’t face any other barriers to traditional education.
 Am I still eligible?
 While Halifax Humanities 101 is only open to adults living on low incomes or facing other educational barriers, we also offer a course called Halifax Thinks which covers similar material and is offered for a suggested donation fee.
 Funds raised through our Halifax Thinks course go to support free programming.
 For information on Halifax Thinks, click here.

 How can I apply?
-Applications for the 2024/2025 year are now closed.
-Email halifaxhumanities@gmail.com to be put on our Halifax Humanities 101 mailing list, and you will be notified when registration is open in August.
+Applications for the 2025/2026 year are now open, and you can apply here: https://halifaxhumanitiessociety.ca/application-form/.
 The registration process consists of a short application followed by an interview.
 These interviews are casual and friendly – just a chance for the program Director to tell you more about what to expect, learn a bit about your background and expectations, and make sure that the course is a good fit.
 Interviews are usually held in person, but applicants living outside of HRM can opt for a telephone or video call instead.